danilo-montes-code/Algorithms-and-Data-Structures/data_structures/trees/README.md

 ## Variations
 * Binary Tree - a Tree where nodes can have at most 2 children
 * N-ary Tree - a Tree where nodes can have at most n children
+* Trie - a tree where every node represents a character, with paths from the root to the leaves representing a string, used for operations like predictive text